pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

 ## <a id='sec-ac-overview'></a>Security and access control overview

-There is one instance of Application Live View back end installed per `view` profile.
+There is one instance of Application Live View back end installed per View profile.
 Multiple users access this back-end API to fetch actuator data for different applications.
 All the REST API calls to the back end are secured.
 A token must be passed to the Application Live View back end on each call to the REST API to fetch